pesout/Dwarferizer/README.md

 The `countiny_rang()` function returns `true` or `false`, if is `c` between 65 and 90 (or isn't).
 The subtraction (`d = c - 39;`) result transfered to the Oct numeral system gives us the same value as from the table.

-**The Dwarferizer hasn't ready to use yet.
+**The Dwarferizer hasn't been ready to use yet.
 But don't worry, we are coding as fast as possible.**

 ## Links
  - [The Dwarferizer](http://rawgit.com/pesout/Dwarferizer/master/dwarferizer.html)